LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 Ask your developers if they believe they can solve this problem alone in under an hour.

-If you want a sample exercise, [The FizzBuzz kata]() is a rather good starting point.
+If you want a simple exercise, [The FizzBuzz kata](http://codingdojo.org/kata/FizzBuzz/) is a rather good starting point.

 Either way, you want to have the computer your are going to code on  setup before you start the mob as installing and setup is not very fun.

 **Antipattern** : Let's do something no one on the team has ever done before...